kaiyuyue/torchshard/docs/tutorial/face.md

   <img src="../../.github/arcf-titan-ts-curve.png">
 </p>

-## AMP Training Results
+### AMP Training Results

 <p>
 Here we show that training ArcFace model with both TorchShard and AMP has no accuracy loss.
-We didn't choose the best model, just use the last saved checkpoint after training convergence.
+We didn't cherry-pick the best model, just use the last saved checkpoint after training convergence.
 We achieve 99.833 &plusmn; 0.197 accuracy on LFW after training 35 epochs.
 </p>